ART 100 Studio Humanities

-ART 331 Design II: Design Strategy Through Identity, Brand and Campaign
+DSN 331 Design II: Branding, Identity and Ad Campaign

 This is a sophomore level studio course in the graphic design program, with a focus on developing a unified graphic visual communication and campaign to promote an organization’s mission, through research, presentation, and adherence to a systematic approach of visual development.
 The course will build on typographic, compositional and imaging skills that students have developed in their earlier classes.
 Prerequisites: ART 204 and 207.
 Not open to students with credit for ART 483.

 Production for Graphic Design is a course that provides students with an understanding of the printing process, the elements of production, production terms and guidance in setting up computer prepress files.
 This course will also touch on production issues working off of Graphic Design III that are related to web design and time based media.
 Production for Graphic Design is a technical survey that focuses on what emerging graphic designers need to know to be successful in a production based profession.
 Prerequisites: ART 116, 204, 207, and 380.
 Corequisite: ART 480.